Part of the TeachMe Series

 Cardiovascular System

-As discussed above, during pregnancy progesterone levels increases.
-Progesterone acts to decrease systemic vascular resistance in pregnancy which leads to a decrease in diastolic blood pressure during the first and second trimester of pregnancy.
+As discussed above, during pregnancy progesterone levels increase.
+Progesterone acts to decrease systemic vascular resistance in pregnancy which leads to a decrease in diastolic blood pressure during the first and second trimesters of pregnancy.

 In response to this the cardiac output increases by about 30-50%.
-An increase in blood pressure in pregnancy could be an indication of pre-eclampsia.
+An increase in blood pressure during pregnancy could be an indication of pre-eclampsia.

-Pregnancy results in the activation of the renin-angiotensin-aldosterone system, leading to an increase in sodium levels and water retention.
+Pregnancy results in the activation of the renin-angiotensin-aldosterone system (RAAS), leading to an increase in sodium levels and water retention.
 This means that the total blood volume increases.

 Respiratory System